 Spacers with -6 Offset Fuel Wheels

-Whether you are going to install a leveling kit or a suspension system, spacers are something you should consider if you want a wider stance.
-After a lift, you start to push your lower control arms down, which pulls your wheels/ tires inside the well.
-With spacers or a larger negative offset, you can push your wheels back out to widen the stance.
+When installing a leveling kit or suspension system, consider spacers if you want a wider stance.
+A lift pushes your lower control arms downward, pulling your wheels and tires inward.
+Spacers or wheels with a larger negative offset can help restore and widen the stance.

 In most cases, your tires will rub on the firewall and body mounts after installing spacers.
 Common trimming and cutting are usually required after spacers or large negative offset wheels.